AAP Guidelines on Safe Sleep and How You Can Start Practicing

 It is recommended that infants sleep in the parent’s room, close to the parents’ bed, but on a separate surface designed for infants, ideally for the first year of life, but at least for the first 6 months.
 There is evidence that sleeping in the parent’s room, but on a separate surface decreases the risk of SIDS by as much as 50%.
 Infants who are brought into the bed for feeding or comforting should be returned to their own crib or bassinet when the parent is ready to return to sleep.

-Why To Choose HALO: The HALO® Bassinest® swivel sleeper allows baby to sleep right next to parents at night time, while remaining in their own separate and protected sleep space.
+The HALO® Bassinest® swivel sleeper allows the baby to sleep right next to parents at nighttime while remaining in their own separate and protected sleep space.
 The use of the HALO Bassinest is an ideal alternative for close, safe sleep.